 - In an episode of Dharma and Greg, Dharma became convinced that she and Greg were about to have a baby after seeing a vision.
 They tried to have a baby for a long time, using various methods, but, in the end, it was Dharma's middle-aged mother who became pregnant.
 Dharma explained that her vision was correct, but that she just misplaced its womb.

 - Played for drama on the Doctor Who episode "Asylum of the Daleks".
 Due to her ordeal at Demon's Run, Amy learned that she couldn't have any more children.
 Knowing that Rory had always wanted children of his own, Amy decided to break up with him in the hopes that he could start over with someone who could give him the family she couldn't.
 "I didn't kick you out, Rory, I gave you up!"
 Amy and Rory are a pretty good example of this trope since they (presumably) weren't trying to have kids when Amy got pregnant with Melody, but now, thanks to the events on Demon's Run, they wouldn't be able to have kids even if they wanted to (as Rory apparently does).

 - Rampant on Downton Abbey.
 The only woman on the show who actually gets pregnant without difficulty when she wants to is Sibyl, and she ends up dying as a result.

-- The second season of Downton Abbey presents with the housemaid Ethel, who has a few dalliances with an officer convalescing at Downton, resulting in her pregnancy.
+- The second season presents with the housemaid Ethel, who has a few dalliances with an officer convalescing at Downton, resulting in her pregnancy.

 - The third season gives us Matthew and Mary, married and trying, and failing.
 They both secretly go to a fertility specialist about it in London and run into each other there.